-In a project I had to create something similar to a syntax highlighter for a Blazor application.
-The code takes a string and highlights some parts of it.
-So, the idea is to create a component which outputs a raw html fragment that uses <span class="style-1">text</span> to colorize some parts of the string.
-Also, it should use CSS isolation as the style is specific to the component.
+In a recent project, I needed to build something similar to a syntax highlighter for a Blazor application.
+The idea was to create a component that outputs a raw HTML fragment using <span class="style-1">text</span> elements to colorize parts of a string.
+It also needed to use CSS isolation, since the styles are specific to that component.

 The CSS is very simple: